To understand human-centered design, let’s start with what it isn’t.

 The ideation stage is your “no such thing as a bad idea” brainstorming session.
-It requires you and your colleagues to create a long list, and tweak it.
+It requires you and your colleagues to create and tweak a long list.
 Take good ideas, and make them better.
 Refine and tweak them.
 Imagine all the different ways you could solve a customer’s problem, big and small.

 When you’re confident you have a realistic, human-centered idea to solve for a customer’s needs, you’ll need to envision how a product could solve that solution.

 Let’s use our HelloFresh example to see this stage more clearly.
 In Phase Two, Ideation, you’ve already recognized that people don’t have time to grocery shop and want healthy meals (that was Phase One).
 In this step, you’ve made a long list of potential solutions, i.e., “YouTube tutorials to create healthy meals?
 Write a cookbook?
 Pay for someone to come into your home and cook for you?
 Pay for a truck to deliver healthy food to your door?”

 Ultimately, your team has decided -- aha!
 We’ll create a meal subscription service.

 Now, you want to prototype and test this product on your ideal persona.